bmc/cheat-sheets/pbx.md

 * Put the SDHC card in the card reader (assumes Linux).
 * Run the `make-sdhc` script that came out of the tarball.

+## Put the Pi on the network

+For security reasons, do *not* put the Pi outside your firewall!

 ## Boot the Pi.

 Put the SDHC card in the Pi, attach the HDMI port to a monitor, and boot.